ribokit/ribokit.github.io/repos/biers/rnastructure.md

 We will demonstrate how to visualize the results in _next_ step.

 <hr/>

+For the following, you can load up pre-existing example data available in the HiTRACE package: `load '/path/to/HiTRACE/Examples/example_pfl_1D.mat' and `load '/path/to/HiTRACE/Examples/example_pfl_2D.mat'.

 Here is an example script for running RNAstructure with different inputs: